dstackai/dstack/README.md

 $ █
 ```

-!!! info "Supported providers"
-    You are welcome to use a variety of the [built-in providers](https://github.com/dstackai/dstack/tree/master/providers/#readme),
+You are welcome to use a variety of the [built-in providers](providers/README.md),
 or the providers from the community.

 ### Version and share artifacts

 For every run, output artifacts, e.g. with data, models, or apps, are saved in real-time.

-Use tags to version artifacts to reuse them from other workflows or to share them with others.
+You can use tags to version artifacts, e.g. to reuse them from other workflows or to share them with others.

 ### Connect your cloud accounts

-You can configure and use your own cloud accounts, such as AWS, GCP, or Azure, to run workflows,
-providers and applications.
+In order to run workflows or providers, you have to configure your cloud accounts
+by adding the corresponding credentials into dstack settings.

 ## Repository